Skip to main content

 Show gratitude

-You should be grateful for any kind of evaluation.
+You should be grateful for any kind of feedback – both positive and negative reviews.
 After all, it is honest customer feedback.
-Negative reviews can highlight errors or weaknesses in a particular area within the company.
-Thus, a “thank you for the feedback” is an important part of a well-formulated response.
+Negative reviews can help highlight errors or weaknesses in a particular area within the company.
+Thus, a “thank you for the feedback” is an important part of a well-formulated response to customer complaints.

 Show responsibility